 Prepayments are expenses paid in advance and recorded as asset before they are utilized.
 Prepayments and other current assets are recognized when paid and carried at cost less utilized portion, if any.
-The account consists of prepaid medical insurance for employees.
-Prepaid insurance is apportioned over the period covered by the payment and charged to the appropriate accounts in the statement of comprehensive income when incurred.
+Prepaid expense is apportioned over the period covered by the payment and charged to the appropriate accounts in the statement of comprehensive income when incurred.